 - Select a Port — this will usually be 995 but your email host should provide this info

 - Check the box next to Always use a secure connection . . . if you are using SSL settings (recommended)

 - Check the box next to Label incoming messages . . .

 - Leave “Yes, I want to be able to send email as . . . ” checked.
 Click on Next.

 - Verify your name is correct, leave the box checked and click on Next Step.

 - Now it may ask you for SMTP settings.
 These are your Outgoing Server Settings, which may be similar or the same as the settings you put in above, except for the port, which will usually be 465.

 - Click on Send Verification.

-- What happens at this point is it sends an email to the email address you are adding to make sure it is really your email.
-You will need to log in to your host’s webmail and look for the verification email.
+- What happens at this point is it sends an email to your gmail.
 Open it and click on the link in that email.

 And you are done!
 All of your emails will now show up in your Gmail.